eclipse-edc/Connector/extensions/transfer-functions/transfer-functions-spi/README.md

 ## The Status Endpoint

 An HTTP(s) status endpoint must be configured that accepts a GET and returns a JSON-encoded boolean value.
 If true, the data transfer is complete; otherwise it is ongoing.

-## Using Interceptors

-OKHttp interceptors can be added to mediate requests to a transfer function endpoint.
-For example, interceptors may decorate requests with an authentication header.
-See `TransferFunctionInterceptorRegistry`.